Google Maps Optimization 101 for RV Parks: Make Your RV Campground Show Up on Google Maps in Minutes

 Step 3: Upload High-Quality Photos

+Visuals are important.
 RV travelers want to see where they’re staying before they book.
-Your photos help Google (and your guests) understand your amenities and atmosphere.
+Your photos help Google (and your guests) understand the quality of your amenities and atmosphere.

 Tips for your photos: